This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

 I served our Pizza Pasta Pie with a simple tossed green salad.
 For me pasta and salad are the perfect match.
 Depending on how many veggies you add, it might be just fine on its own.
-Steamed green beans, sauteed zucchini or roasted/grilled vegetables, such as zucchini, peppers and/or eggplant would also be great.
+Steamed green beans, sauteed zucchini, air fryer roasted broccoli or grilled vegetables, such as zucchini, peppers and/or eggplant would also be great.

 Ways to Use Leftovers